Updated 23rd July 2021.

 - Modified enhanced quarantine (MECQ) – People are advised to stay at home but can leave to obtain essential goods.
 Gatherings are restricted to 5 people.
 Public transport is limited.
 Air travel is controlled (returning Filipinos,).
 Schools are still closed.
 Approved businesses can operate with skeleton staff, others must work from home.
 Indoor restaurants can operate at 10% capacity, hairdressers and beauty parlours at 30%.

 - General community quarantine (GCQ) – The vulnerable and elderly must stay at home.
 Gatherings are restricted to 10 people.
 Public transport is allowed with social distancing.
 Travel between other GCQ regions is allowed, with safety protocols.

-Manila has a curfew from 10pm until 4am.
+Manila has a nightly curfew from midnight to 4 am starting 15th June 2021.
+Source.
 Different curfews are in place across the country depending on the level of quarantine.

 Hotels and guesthouses:

 Hotels and guesthouses in the Philippines are open though operating in many areas with skeleton staff depending on the level of quarantine restrictions.
 Contact the relevant Philippine Tourism Department Office for advice on local accommodation options.

 Restrictions differ depending on the city/barangay.
 See above.
 Face masks must be worn at all times in indoor public areas.